top of page

 • Geopolitical risks in Southeast Asia have reached their highest levels since WWII.

-• An invasion of Taiwan would represent a major generational shift in international relations and financial market dynamics.
+• An invasion of, or China sponsored political coup in, Taiwan would represent a major generational shift in international relations and financial market dynamics and create massive supply chain disruptions.

-• Traditional 60/40 portfolios are facing strong headwinds.
+• Traditional 60/40 portfolios are facing strong headwinds ahead.

-• Financial advisors and active traders must reintroduce geopolitical risks as a top risk factor.
+• Financial advisors and active investors must reintroduce geopolitical risks as a top risk factor in portfolio management.

 • War is not inevitable but a risk of collision is heightened if both alliances stay on their current course.